pytroll/pyresample/docs/source/concepts/resampling.rst

 non-contiguous data.
 It is currently limited to xarray DataArray with dask arrays as inputs.
 The current implementation currently requires getting multiple nearby neighbors for every output pixel and then doing a bilinear interpolation between the four nearest surrounding pixels.
+This typically uses a lot of CPU and memory.
 For contiguous data, it is recommended to use the gradient search algorithm.

 Bucket